Duration: 5 days

 - ICAO and EU recommendations and requirements regarding ATSEP training and assessment.

-- The purpose, content and use of the Unit Training Plan and training objectives.
+- The purpose, content and use of the Unit Training Plan, training objectives and Continuation Training

 - The ATSEP training scheme.